Allergen management

 • Accumulation through the air (including the ventilation system) or .

-• Accumulation via tools of maintenance technician.
+• Accumulation via tools of technician.

 Risk analysis